tokual/pi400/README.md

 ### Encoding is slow

-The Raspberry Pi 4 encodes at ~2-3x real time.
-Use "Fast" preset for longer videos.
+The Raspberry Pi 4 no longer does any encoding - videos are optimized during download using yt-dlp's native format selection and FFmpeg stream copy (remuxing), which is 50-100x faster than traditional encoding.

 ### Video upload fails